ProjectResound/store-upload/readme.md

 * `yarn start` to start webpack and watch for file changes

 ## Multi Tenant
-You need to setup a custom rule on your Auth0 account, check the file `/src/auth_rule.js` for more informations.
+You'll need a custom rule for this.
+Check out the [auth0-scripts repo](https://github.com/ProjectResound/auth0-scripts) for instructions

 ## Docker deployment
 * run `yarn build` to build with production configs